simonecorsi/awesome/README.md

 *   [immobiliare/atomic-state](https://github.com/immobiliare/atomic-state) - A decentralized state management library for React

 *   [novuhq/novu](https://github.com/novuhq/novu) - ⭐ A fully functional real-time notification center for your web and react apps.
-The only open-source notifications infrastructure that manages multi-channel content, scheduled notifications, digest engine, user preferences, and delivers Email, SMS, Push and Chat notifications using a single API. ⚡
+The open-source notifications infrastructure that enables scheduled notifications, digest engine, user preferences, and delivers Email, SMS, Push and Chat ⚡

 *   [tsconfig/bases](https://github.com/tsconfig/bases) - Hosts TSConfigs to extend in a TypeScript app, tuned to a particular runtime environment